factorialco/factorial-one/packages/core/README.md

-# Factorial One Core
+# F0 Core

-Core tokens and utilities for the Factorial One Design System.
+Core tokens and utilities for the F0 Design System.

 ## Installation